jinsuSang/kmooc/computer-networking/week06-network-layer-services.md

 - Weighted Fair Queuing WFQ Scheduling
   - Generalized Round Robin
   - Each class gets weighted amount of service in each cycle

+## Internet Protocol Overview

+### IP Fragmentation and Reassembly

+- Network links have MTU (max, transfer size)
+  - largest possible link - level frame

+- Large IP datagram divided fragmented within network

+  - one datagram becomes several datagrams

+  - reassembled only at final destination

+  - IP header bits used to identity, order related fragments

+## *IP Addressing*

+### Introduction to IP Address

+- IP address: 32 bits identifier for host, router interface
+- interface : connection between host/router and physical link

+- IP address associated with each interface

+### IP Address Class

+- Class A : 0 ~ 127, host 24bits
+- Class B : 128 ~ 191, host 16 bits
+- Class C : 192 ~ 223, host 8bits

+### subnets

+- a logical subdivision of an IP network
+- why?
+  - Datagram forwarding performed by routers
+  - Hosts in a same network can reach each other without intervening router
+  - Too many hosts in a network increase maintenance overhead
+  - Divide and Conquer

+### subnet mask

+- indicating the bits that will be used as the network number

+### ***Classless inter-domain routing CIDR***

+- supernetting

+- Address format : a.b.c.d/x where x is # bits in network portion of address

+## Datagram Forwarding

+### IP Network = Datagram Network

+- No call setup at network layer
+- Routers: no state about end-to-end connections

+#### Datagram forwarding

+- destination-based forwarding
+- generalized forwarding : forward based on any set of header field values SDN

+### Longest Prefix Matching

+- when looking for forwarding table entry for given destination address, use longest address prefix that matches destination address